You don’t need to be in a major tech hub to build a cryptocurrency community

 - Networking: There’s no trick to this one — if you want to make inroads into the broader community, someone needs to make acquaintance with local leaders.

 - Open invitations: Once your discussion group or meetup has hit its stride, invite every innovative business person you can think of in your community.
-Programmers along with executives, customers that want to use digital currency to buy goods and services, as well as business owners willing to accept it, marketing agencies as well as anybody that has already shown interest in learning about and adopting other innovative technologies such as virtual reality, artificial intelligence, drones, and so on.
+Programmers, executives, customers who want to use digital currency to buy goods and services, business owners willing to accept digital currency, marketing agencies, and anybody who has already shown interest in learning about and adopting other innovative technologies, such as virtual reality, artificial intelligence, drones, and so on.
 Search Meetup.com or Eventbrite for other keywords and try to build bridges to those communities.
 The earlier you can win influential converts, the better.

 - Public speaking: Connect with other tech or business groups and offer to share what your group has been learning and why they should get involved.
-Speaking to your local Chamber of Commerce can go a long way in less populous areas in helping spread the word.
-If you don’t like speaking in front of crowds, ask for a volunteer from within the community you’re building, or expand your search and likely someone from a nearby town would be willing to come help out.
+Speaking to your local Chamber of Commerce can go a long way toward spreading the word in less populous areas.
+If you don’t like speaking in front of crowds, ask for a volunteer from within the community you’re building, or expand your search to find someone from a nearby town who would be willing to come help out.
 In general, you’ll find the digital currency circles are very supportive of one another.

 - Press: Reach out to your local mainstream and indie news sources, initially to see if they have an events page you can get listed on.
 But the conversation may peak their interest and they may want to expand their coverage of your efforts.

-It may seem like a long shot that digital currencies could really take off in smaller cities, but I’ve found it’s not far-fetched, at all.
-When we started in Omaha four years ago there were only two of us doing any sort of external outreach, and the typical bitcoin meetup numbered 20 at most.
-There are now hundreds of folks buying and trading cryptos.
-The world is shrinking every day and interest in digital currencies is growing even more quickly, like the price.
+It may seem like a long shot that digital currencies could really take off in smaller cities, but I’ve found it’s not at all far-fetched.
+When we started in Omaha four years ago, there were only two of us doing any sort of external outreach, and the typical Bitcoin meetup numbered 20 at most.
+There are now hundreds of folks buying and trading cryptocurrencies.
+The world is shrinking everyday and interest in digital currencies is growing quickly, like the price.
 Take the initiative to create an engaging forum and valuable connections, and the innovators, novices, and HODLers will come.

 Edward Weniger’s vision is to increase exposure and recognition of the Midwest as a Fintech hub.
-His firm, Alpha BTC, installed Nebraska’s first bitcoin kiosk and built a bitcoin arcade at AIM Infotec 2016.
-In addition to running events such as Block-a-thon Midwest, he also co-hosts Proof of Podcast and is a founding member of the MidFin Alliance.
+His firm, Alpha BTC, installed Nebraska’s first Bitcoin kiosk and built a Bitcoin arcade at AIM Infotec 2016.
+In addition to running events such as Block-a-thon Midwest, he co-hosts Proof of Podcast and is a founding member of the MidFin Alliance.